pushingbhutons/kittyVortex/README.md

     number - single, binary, multiple, open cluster, globular cluster distance - light years from Zeemz Observatory OR parallax (number)

 NOTE: some of these attributes will cause the others to automatically change.
 For example, if you pick "white dwarf" the color will auto change to "white".
-Additionally, the quantity of stars minted depend on user inputs. zSTAR certs are logged onto the blockchain by the Pu'Shing Bhu'Tons Star Minter (Flow NFT Minter).
+Additionally, the quantity of stars minted depend on user inputs. zSTAR certs are logged onto the ~blockchain~ account holders storage by the Pu'Shing Bhu'Tons Star Minter (Flow NFT Minter).

 #### Actual Steps (In-Dev)